bednarikjan/bednarikjan.github.io/_posts/2015-04-15-gesture_recognition_using_top_view_depth_data.markdown

   </a>
 </div>

-<p>One might ask, why to reinvent the whell and not just place the sensor in front of the tracked person and use the already working side-view?
-The reason is that this system was ordered byt the Czech Republic based glass installations manufacturer Lasvit, who intended to create a kinect installation controled by human gestures in the real-time and who insisted that the (depth) sensor must not interfere with the exposition and must not be seen.
+<p>One might ask, why reinventing the whell and not just placing the sensor in front of the tracked person and using the already working side-view?
+The reason is that this system was ordered by the Czech Republic based glass installations manufacturer Lasvit, who intended to create a kinect installation controled by human gestures in the real-time and who insisted that the (depth) sensor must not interfere with the exposition and must not be seen.
 Therefore the only possible solution was to place the sensor on the ceiling.</p>

 <div>
   <a href="/img/2015-04-15-hum_gest_rec/tracking.png">